earthslipz/ITCS227_sec2_group8/README.md

 CSV Requirements 📄: Must be UTF-8 encoded with comma delimiters and include columns: Year, Month, Types of Cars, Brands, Car Model, Amount.
 Font Handling ✍️: Visuals use Thai fonts (TH Sarabun New).
 If unavailable, fallback fonts (Tahoma, Arial) may tweak label rendering. 🎭
 Error Handling ⚠️: For hiccups like missing columns or parsing issues, double-check the CSV structure against the expected columns. 🔍

-📜 License
-This project is licensed under the MIT License.
-See LICENSE for details. 🗝️

-Happy analyzing, and enjoy the ride through Thailand’s car trends! 🚗💨